 While we’re on a roll, often essential objects are represented by a couple of tiny pixels that bear them no relation.
 Without scanning every last inch of a locale with the ‘examine’ option selected you’d have no idea they were even there, or relevant to the task at hand.

 If you’re lucky enough to spot them at all you may be too far away to actually interact.
 Hero won’t move closer to an object automatically before attempting to execute a command.
-Instead we’ll be told that it’s simply not happening, encouraged to shimmy a bit nearer and try again.
-As a result it can take half a dozen attempts to perform a very basic maneuver… if we don’t perish in the process first.
+Instead, we’ll be told that it’s simply not happening, encouraged to shimmy a bit nearer and try again.
+As a result, it can take half a dozen attempts to perform a very basic manoeuvre… if we don’t perish in the process first.
 Try water-bombing the electronic wolf from a safe distance!
 There’s a phrase I’m guaranteed never to use again, though I’d imagine they were all the rage back in ye olde France.

-While the playfield is often smaller than we’d like, switching back and forth between full screen vistas and tiny windows does give the impression we’re entering more tightly confined areas.
+While the playfield is often smaller than we’d like, switching back and forth between full-screen vistas and tiny windows does give the impression we’re entering more tightly confined areas.
 It’s particularly effective for interior ones where a sense of claustrophobia is required to heighten the tension.

 With Eric Chahi responsible for producing all the artwork, as you’d expect, much of it is stunning, clearly evocative of Another World in places.
 Those turquoise colour schemes are unmistakable.

 Be sure to keep your ears open for the laser gun sound effect that also later found its way into the same game.
 Making a scene featuring an overall-clad man washing a skyscraper seem enticing, luring you into an expedition you may otherwise have passed over was a stroke of genius.
 So astounding we can even forgive him for forgetting to draw the star of the show’s reflection into the skyscraper’s glorious mirror finish.